theborakompanioni/azure-docs.de-de/articles/resource-manager-troubleshoot-deployments-portal.md

 <properties
-   pageTitle="Anzeigen von Bereitstellungsvorgängen mit dem Portal | Microsoft Azure" description="Beschreibt, wie Sie mithilfe des Azure-Portals Probleme in der Resource Manager-Bereitstellung erkennen können." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"
+   pageTitle="View deployment operations with portal | Microsoft Azure" description="Describes how to use the Azure portal to detect errors from Resource Manager deployment." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"